Chainmail with D&D - Part I : Chainmail As It Is

 Chainmail offer two turn sequences: "move/counter move system" and the "simultaneous movement system".
 For sake of ease, I will only use the first one and explain only this one.

-THE MOVE/COUNTER MOVE SYSTEM
+THE MOVE/COUNTER MOVE SYSTEMMovement

 1. Both opponents roll a die; the side with the higher score has the choice of electing to move first (Move) or last (Counter-move).